 Upon taking office, Duhalde confirmed that Argentina defaulted on its foreign debt of about \$85 billion, the largest default in history at the time.
-During the 1998-2002 economic crisis, per-capita GDP fell substantially, accompanied by significant increases in unemployment and poverty (see p.
-3 of Economics and Resources).
+During the 1998-2002 economic crisis, per-capite GDP fell substantially, accompanied by significant increases in unemployment and poverty (see Economics and Resources).